rmoreno-w/rmoreno-w/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Rodrigo Moreno and I'm from Brazil (🇧🇷).
 I've recently started to work with tech and I'm loving it, there is so much to learn in so little time!
 I feel a little overwhelmed with so much to learn and yet at the same time so inspired!
-I plan to upload some of my personal projects here, so keep an eye!
-News to come 👀
+I plan to upload some of my projects here, so keep an eye!
+News to come 👀 Currently I work with React, NextJS, Figma, Styled Components, Tailwind and some other tech stuff

-Kind of a nightowl 🌙 In my free time I used to play LoL but I'm kind of retired, now I mostly just watch streams and some tournaments.
-Another passion of mine is music, when I was younger I used to play the drums... these days I don't, but still I like to discover new songs (not just rock music).
-I have a dream (and somewhat of a goal) to live in Sweden in the near future, so in my spare time I'm also learning some Swedish 🇸🇪 Last but not least, I like to have a beer once in a while 🍺
+I am kind of a night owl 🌙 In my spare time I used to play LoL, but I'm kind of retired nowadays.
+To remember the old days, I watch streams and some tournaments.
+Another passion of mine is music!
+When I was younger I used to play the drums and... these days I don't, but still, I like to discover new songs (not just rock music).
+I have a dream (and somewhat of a goal) of living in a Scandinavian country in the near future, so in my spare time I'm also learning some Swedish 🇸🇪 and Norwegian 🇳🇴 Last but not least, I like to have a beer once in a while 🍺

 Would you like to get in contact with me?